 Author of What If We Get It Right?, co-founder of Urban Ocean Lab, co-editor of All We Can Save, and co-creator How to Save a Planet.

 Dr. Ayana Elizabeth Johnson is a marine biologist, policy expert, writer, and teacher working to help create the best possible climate future.
 She is co-founder of Urban Ocean Lab, a think tank for the future of coastal cities, and is the Roux Distinguished Scholar at Bowdoin College.
-She authored the book What If We Get it Right?: Visions of Climate Futures, co-edited the bestselling climate anthology All We Can Save, co-founded The All We Can Save Project, and co-created and co-hosted the Spotify/Gimlet climate solutions podcast How to Save a Planet.
+Ayana authored The New York Times bestseller What If We Get it Right?: Visions of Climate Futures, work that is carried on with her newsletter and podcast of the same name.

-Recently, she co-authored the Blue New Deal, a roadmap for including the ocean in climate policy.
-Previously, as executive director of the Waitt Institute, she co-founded the Blue Halo Initiative and led the Caribbean’s first successful island-wide ocean zoning effort.
-She also developed U.S. federal ocean policy at the Environmental Protection Agency and the National Oceanic and Atmospheric Administration.
+Previously, she co-edited the bestselling anthology All We Can Save, co-created and co-hosted the Spotify/Gimlet podcast How to Save a Planet, and co-authored the Blue New Deal, a roadmap for including the ocean in climate policy.
+As executive director of the Waitt Institute, she co-founded the Blue Halo Initiative and led the Caribbean’s first successful island-wide ocean zoning effort.
+Early in her career, she developed U.S. federal ocean policy at the Environmental Protection Agency and the National Oceanic and Atmospheric Administration.

 Ayana earned a BA from Harvard University in environmental science and public policy, and a Ph.D. from Scripps Institution of Oceanography in marine biology.
-She serves on the board of directors for Patagonia and GreenWave, on the advisory board of Environmental Voter Project, and on the steering committee for the Ocean Justice Forum.
-Recent recognitions include, the Schneider Award for climate communication and the Time 100 Next List.
+She serves on the board of directors for Patagonia and GreenWave and on the advisory board of Environmental Voter Project.
+Recent recognitions include, the Schneider Award for Outstanding Climate Communication and the TIME Earth Award.
+Her writing has been published widely, including in the New York Times, WIRED, and Rolling Stone.

 She is the proud daughter of a teacher/farmer and an architect/potter.
 Above all: Ayana is in love with climate solutions.